trueheart78/trueheart78.com/resume.md

 * Site: [deadtous.com][dead-to-us]
 * Source: [GitHub][dead-to-us-source]

+### Go, Deathbonus! :space_invader:

+As someone that enjoys watching streamers play games on [Twitch][twitch], and generally does so from a mobile device, I wanted to create a simple, easy-to-use site that could take me to a streamer's subscribe page, their chat in a browser window, or directly to their stream.
+So, as [Dexbonus][dexbonus] is one of my favorite streamers, I created a simple site using an alias of theirs, and host it as a simple JavaScript-powered HTML page on AWS S3.

+* Site: [go.deathbon.us][deathbonus]
+* Source: [GitHub][deathbonus-source]

 ### TimeToTaylor :clock7:

 This consists of an AWS Lambda that I wrote in Go, and a web page on AWS S3 that interacted with it